alexhgh/Project_Chat/projects/proj1_chat/spec.md

 For this part of the assignment, you'll write a simple client and server.
 The client will send a single message from stdin to the server and then disconnect.
 The server should print messages it receives to stdout.
 If multiple clients connect to the server, the server should handle them sequentially (i.e., it should print the complete message from one client and close that connection before handling the next client).

-The server should accept one command line argument, stating the port that the server should use:
+The server should accept one command line argument, stating the PORT that the server should use:

     $ python basic_server.py 12345

-The client should accept two command line arguments: the hostname (or IP address) of the server to connect to, and the server port:
+The client should accept two command line arguments: the hostname (or IP address) of the server to connect to, and the server PORT:

     $ python basic_client.py localhost 12345